 Before Netflix streamed its first video, the phrase “Ghostbusters streaming” brought to mind the nuclear radiation emanating from back-mounted proton packs of the titular heroes.
 But today, it means streaming Ghostbusters in crystal-clear high-definition, no physical medium required.
-Whether it’s to stream Ghostbusters, the 1984 original, or its subsequent sequels and spin-offs, watching these movies is easy from the comfort of your own abandoned firehouse-turned paranormal investigation office—as long as you know where to find them.
-And you’ll definitely want to know where to watch Ghostbusters before the next new busters’ film — Ghostbusters: Afterlife — hits theaters on November 11, 2021.
+For Halloween 2021 or in anticipation of Ghostbusters: Afterlife (November 19!), you want to watch old busters now, and we have the answers.
+Whether it’s to stream Ghostbusters — the 1984 original — or its subsequent sequels and spin-offs, watching these movies is easy from the comfort of your own abandoned firehouse-turned paranormal investigation office.

 To paraphrase the sensei of the paranormal, Peter Venkman, if you’re serious about actually catching a ghost, they’re pretty much everywhere.
 All you need to do to feel funky is turn on your TV or power up your computer.
 Want to know where Ghostbusters is streaming?
 Let us be your Keymaster and Gatekeeper.
-Here’s where the Ghostbusters franchise is streaming online right now.
+Here’s where the Ghostbusters franchise is streaming online right now, as of November 3, 2021.

 How to Watch Ghostbusters (1984)